Please enroll through TISS before March 9th, and follow the TUWEL page for up-to-date news!

 (3) The date of the final presentations for SS 2023 will be the 22nd of June (whole day).

-The goal of this seminar is to write and present a state of the art report and to write a review on another report.
+The goal of this seminar is to learn how to write and present a state-of-the-art report and to learn how to write a review on another report.
 A member of the teaching staff will guide and help students in acquiring the scientific material and writing the report.
 The students are also expected to present their work in front of the other students.
-Students will have the option to work alone or in groups of two, but if someone has strong preferences to work on their own, this is also possible.
+Students are expected to work in groups of two, but if someone has strong preferences to work on their own, this is also possible.

 Tasks for the students: